WildMeOrg/Wildbook/migration/README.md

 Manipulate and migrate <b>locationID.json</b> data using `/edm/migrate/locationID.jsp`.

+### Taxonomies

+Update `site.species` site settings as well as set proper taxonomies on Encounters using `/edm/migrate/taxonomies.jsp`.

 ### DateTime

 The option at `/edm/migrate/datetime.jsp` will migrate date-related values to the new